Scott Lee Kimball: LeAnn Emry

 The Emrys tracked their daughter through her credit card records, learning that she had in fact never gone to Mexico.
 The cousin she had talked with before disappearing shared LeAnn's emails, in which she repeatedly expressed fear of Kimball (Holley would not identify Kimball when asked, likewise warning Howard that if he did, that would put the entire Emry family's lives at risk).
 When some gas purchases on LeAnn's credit card made in California surfaced from the days after she had left Grand Junction, Howard regained hope that she was still alive.
 But when he saw copies of the actual receipts, he realized they were not her signature.
 But police still showed little interest in taking the case.
+Her remains were found in March 2009 near the Colorado-Utah border in a remote area.

 Jennifer Marcum

 At another early meeting, Kimball told Schlaff that he had told Ennis that he would personally kill the witnesses against Ennis after his impending release.
 The next step, Kimball said, was for Ennis's girlfriend, Jennifer Marcum, to introduce him to Ennis's partner once he was out of prison.
 The partner would then give him the gun to kill the witnesses.

 Within two weeks of his release from Englewood, Kimball made contact with Marcum, a 25-year-old high-school dropout who had moved to the Denver area with her young son from Illinois.
-Her career opportunities were limited; at that time she was dancing at a strip club and living with her son's father in Colorado Springs.
+At that time she was dancing at a strip club and living with her son's father in Colorado Springs, Colorado.
 Kimball told her he owned some coffee shops in Seattle and that she should move there and manage one of them for him.
-Schlaff would not let Kimball have sex with Marcum when he asked due to the complications it might cause should either of them eventually have to testify in court against Ennis or anyone else involved.
+Schlaff would not let Kimball have sex with Marcum when he asked, due to the complications it might cause should either of them eventually have to testify in court against Ennis or anyone else involved.

 When Marcum told Ennis about Kimball, he suggested she take him up on his coffee-shop offer and move to Seattle.
-It was the last he, or anyone other than Kimball, ever heard from her.
-At the dinner, as recorded by the FBI, while Marcum did call one of the witnesses against Ennis a "scumbag ... [who] deserved to die", the conversation went no further in that direction than that.
-Kimball told Schlaff around the same time that shortly after the dinner she had called and told him she was flying to New York, where Ennis had also been involved in drug distribution and she had also worked as a stripper, for a while.
-He claimed she had spent $600 to buy a revolver and kill Ennis's partner while she was there.
+It was the last time he, or anyone other than Kimball, ever heard from her.
+At a dinner recorded by the FBI, while Marcum did call one of the witnesses against Ennis a "scumbag ... [who] deserved to die", the conversation went no further in that direction.
+Kimball told Schlaff around the same time that shortly after the dinner, she had called and told him she was flying to New York for a while, where Ennis had also been involved in drug distribution and she had also worked as a stripper.
+He claimed she had spent $600 to buy a revolver to kill Ennis's partner while she was there.